Akshaymathur20/DSA-/README.md

 Collection of Data Structure and Algorithm from basics

-The concepts is updated on in weekly.
+The concepts is updated every week.